 Located near Cheshire, Oregon, Bennett Vineyards is only 25 minutes from downtown Eugene.
-Bennett sits on an 85-acre farm where they focus on perfecting Pinot Noir made in traditional Burgundy fashion.
+Bennett sits on an 85-acre farm focused on perfecting Pinot Noir made in traditional Burgundy fashion.
 There is inside seating available in the tasting room as well as a heated outside tent.
-During the winter season, guests are encouraged to bring picnics and snacks; during summer there are food trucks onsite.
-For visitors who want to enjoy the vineyard and wine beyond tasting room hours, Bennett offers a guest house that sits between the tasting room and a lovely pond.
+During the winter season, guests are encouraged to bring picnics and snacks.

 Brigadoon Wine Company